fleetdm/fleet/handbook/business-operations/README.md

   - If there are any quarterly accelerators due for the teammate receiving commission, ensure the individual total includes both the monthly and the quarterly amount.
 - After the amounts are approved in the meeting, process the commission payroll.
   - Use the off-cycle payroll option in Gusto.
 Be sure to classify the payment as "Commission" in the "other earnings" field and not the generic "Bonus."
-- Once commission payroll has been run, update the [commission calculator](https://docs.google.com/spreadsheets/d/1PuqUbfPGos87TfcHWgUd05TRJgQLlBmhyz1euj79m2A/edit?usp=sharing) to mark the commission as paid.
+- Once commission payroll has been run, update the [main commission calculator](https://docs.google.com/spreadsheets/d/1PuqUbfPGos87TfcHWgUd05TRJgQLlBmhyz1euj79m2A/edit?usp=sharing) to mark the commission as paid.

 ### Run quarterly or annual employee bonus payroll